-Be Aware: Kamado Barbecues Break Down
+Kamado Barbecues Break Down

-If you've purchased a Kamado barbecue (Kamado reviews) and tried to get customer support to get a missing part or repair it, you may have experienced what I consider atrocious customer support.
+Can you fix your grill on your own?
 My Kamado came with a broken grill, and many of the pieces I ordered were missing and have never been delivered.
 While I wish I had put the extra money up and purchased a Komodo Kamado, I figured I better learn how to repair my Kamado if I am going to maintain it.
 A lifetime guarantee from the company doesn't go very far when they won't return your calls or respond to emails.

 - Problem 1: My first major problem with my Kamado happened when I opened the grill and the entire top fell off with the band.

 - Problem 2: When it hit the ground, the weight from the top caused the internal triangle that holds the screw piece in the top to bend.

 - Problem 3: When I placed the steel band back on top, I couldn't screw the top all the way down, which makes it almost impossible to keep the temperature at a low enough heat for low and slow cooks.

 I ended up taking the piece to a muffler shop where they welded the internal piece and then shaved down the ring so it would close.
 The total for this repair was about $60.

 My neighbor also has a Kamado that is about seven years old.
 The piece that holds the top also broke or wore out, but the piece that holds the top of his is cemented in the ceramic interior.